htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``VMWARE_NAT_NETWORKING_TYPE`` :index:`VMWARE_NAT_NETWORKING_TYPE`
     An optional string used in networking that the *condor_vm-gahp* inserts into the VMware configuration file to define a networking type.
-If nat networking is used, this variable’s definition takes precedence over one defined by ``VMWARE_NETWORKING_TYPE``.
+If nat networking is used, this variable's definition takes precedence over one defined by ``VMWARE_NETWORKING_TYPE``.

 ``VMWARE_BRIDGE_NETWORKING_TYPE`` :index:`VMWARE_BRIDGE_NETWORKING_TYPE`
     An optional string used in networking that the *condor_vm-gahp* inserts into the VMware configuration file to define a networking type.
-If bridge networking is used, this variable’s definition takes precedence over one defined by ``VMWARE_NETWORKING_TYPE``.
+If bridge networking is used, this variable's definition takes precedence over one defined by ``VMWARE_NETWORKING_TYPE``.

 ``VMWARE_LOCAL_SETTINGS_FILE`` :index:`VMWARE_LOCAL_SETTINGS_FILE`